top of page

 While if the aircraft decelerates on an westerly heading, the centre of gravity resist the backward motion or in other wards continues its forwards motion due to its inertia, which rotates the magnet clockwise, thus indicating an apparent turn to the south.

-Northern Hemisphere Westrly Heading Acce
+Northern Hemisphere Westerly Heading Acceleration error

 ACCELERATION ERROR IN NORTHERN HEMISPHERE ON WESTERLY HEADING